2022 Community Internship Dates:

 About the Metro Omaha Medical Society Community Internship Program

-This unique program is a two-way communication project designed as an information exchange to broaden the perspectives of all participants and establish ongoing and open communication.
-The goal is to strengthen communication and create a cooperative if not collaborative atmosphere for addressing these issues.
-Interns are provided the unique opportunity to shadow physicians, witness all aspects of care including patient examinations and procedures, consultations, interactions with medical team in a variety of practice environments.
-The program culminates with a dinner where interns and physicians share their experiences.
+This unique program is designed as an information exchange to broaden the perspectives of all participants and establish ongoing and open communication.
+The goal is to create a cooperative if not collaborative atmosphere for addressing issues impacting patients and the delivery of healthcare.
+Participating interns are provided the unique opportunity to shadow physicians, witness all aspects of care including patient examinations and procedures, consultations, interactions with the medical team in a variety of practice environments.
 Interns gain an understanding of the human concerns of physicians and the challenges they face through firsthand experience.
-Physicians gain input from a broad spectrum of community representatives.
+Physicians gain input from a broad spectrum of community leaders and their considerations.

 Why is the program important?